pixpark/gpupixel/README.md

 ⛰️ GPUPixel is a real-time, high-performance image and video filter library, extremely easy to compile and integrate with  small library size.

-🔑 GPUPixel  is written in C++11 and is based on OpenGL/ES, incorporating a built-in beauty face filter that achieves commercial-grade beauty effects.
+🔑 GPUPixel  is written in C++11 and is based on OpenGL/ES, incorporating a built-in beauty face filter.

 🔌 GPUPixel supports platforms including `iOS`, `Android`, `Mac`, `Win` and `Linux`.
 It can theoretically be ported to any platform that supports OpenGL/ES.